 The Academy’s approach to education has proven to work well with marginalised groups and we have great examples of those who have a history of not engaging with traditional learning at school but who have excelled at our academy courses including those from the care system and those with additional needs.

 Our courses and projects feed into our talent programme which has identified talented individuals and developed them further.
-Our innovative 12 week mentor programme has proven hugely successful – we have created 9 jobs at Radio Clyde in the past year with five of our students now on air.
+Our innovative 12-week mentor programme has proven hugely successful – we have helped 30 people into work with Bauer, many of them in Scotland and a number of our students are now on air.
+Our approach has also helped others progress into further education or other career paths.

 Enterprise activity in schools